Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

-A description of the design and performance of the BESIII detector can be found in Ref.~\cite{BESIII:2009fln}.
-For 86\% of the data used in this Letter, the end-cap time-of-flight system (TOF) was upgraded with multi-gap resistive plate chambers with a time resolution of 60\,ps~\cite{60ps1,60ps2}.
+The BESIII detector is a magnetic spectrometer~\cite{BESIII:2009fln} located at the Beijing Electron Positron Collider~\cite{Yu:IPAC2016-TUYA01}.
+The cylindrical core of the BESIII detector consists of a helium-based multilayer drift chamber (MDC), a plastic scintillator time-of-flight system (TOF), and a CsI (Tl) electromagnetic calorimeter (EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
+The solenoid is supported by an octagonal flux-return yoke with resistive plate counter modules for muon identification interleaved with steel.
+More details of the design and performance of the BESIII detector can be found in Ref.~\cite{BESIII:2009fln}.
+For 86\% of the data used in this Letter, the end-cap TOF was upgraded with multi-gap resistive plate chambers with a time resolution of 60\,ps~\cite{60ps1,60ps2}.
 Simulated data samples produced with a {\sc geant4}-based~\cite{geant4} Monte Carlo (MC) package, which includes the geometric description of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
 The beam-energy spread and initial-state radiation (ISR) in the $e^+e^-$ annihilations are simulated with the generator {\sc kkmc}~\cite{kkmc2}.
 The inclusive MC sample includes the production of $D\bar{D}$ pairs (including quantum coherence for the neutral $D$ channels), the non-$D\bar{D}$ decays of the $\psi(3770)$, the ISR production of the $J/\psi$ and $\psi(3686)$ states, and the continuum processes incorporated in {\sc kkmc}~\cite{kkmc,kkmc2}.
-All particle decays are modeled with {\sc evtgen}~\cite{evtgen,evtgen2} using BFs either taken from the Particle Data Group~\cite{PDG2022}, when available, or otherwise estimated with {\sc lundcharm}~\cite{lundcharm,lundcharm2}.
+All particle decays are modeled with {\sc evtgen}~\cite{evtgen,evtgen2} using BFs either taken from the Particle Data Group~\cite{PDG2024}, when available, or otherwise estimated with {\sc lundcharm}~\cite{lundcharm,lundcharm2}.
 Final-state radiation from charged final-state particles is incorporated using the {\sc photos} package~\cite{photos}.
-The leptonic decay $D^{+}\to \mu^{+}\nu_{\mu}$ is simulated with {\sc PHOTOS SLN} model~\cite{Generator}.
+The leptonic decay $D^{+}\to \mu^{+}\nu_{\mu}$ is simulated with {\sc PHOTOS SLN} model~\cite{evtgen,evtgen2}.